Yukihiro Takahashi: Career

 Takahashi first came to prominence as the drummer of the Sadistic Mika Band in the early 1970s, and became known to western audiences after this band (led by Kazuhiko Katō, formerly of The Folk Crusaders) toured and recorded in the United Kingdom.
 After the Sadistic Mika Band disbanded, some of the members (including Takahashi) formed another band called The Sadistics, who released several albums.
 Takahashi recorded his first solo album, Saravah, in 1977.
 In 1978, Takahashi joined Ryuichi Sakamoto and Haruomi Hosono to form the Yellow Magic Orchestra.

-Throughout the 1980s, Takahashi also released a large number of solo albums, primarily intended for the Japanese market.
+Throughout the 1980s, Takahashi also released a large number of solo albums primarily intended for the Japanese market.
 Takahashi collaborated extensively with other musicians, including Bill Nelson, Iva Davies of Icehouse, Keiichi Suzuki of the Moonriders (often as a duo dubbed "The Beatniks", although Suzuki essentially functioned as a member of Takahashi's backing band during the Moonriders' brief hiatus) and in particular Steve Jansen.
-Takahashi has released a single Stay Close and an EP Pulse as a duo with Jansen.
+Takahashi released a single Stay Close and an EP Pulse as a duo with Jansen.

 Takahashi helped compose the soundtrack to the anime series Nadia: Secret of the Blue Water in 1989, including the song "Families".
-Takahashi participated in temporary reunions of both the Sadistic Mika Band (missing the lead vocalist Mika who was replaced by Kaela Kimura), and The Yellow Magic Orchestra (YMO).
-Both of these reunions included tours of Japan, and an album of new material.
+Takahashi participated in temporary reunions of both the Sadistic Mika Band (minus the lead vocalist Mika, who was replaced by Kaela Kimura), and The Yellow Magic Orchestra (YMO).
+Both of these reunions included tours of Japan and an album of new material.

 In the early 2000s, Takahashi became a member of the duo Sketch Show, with Haruomi Hosono.
-Sketch Show has released two albums, one of which, Loophole, has been released in the UK.
-Both Takahashi and Hosono have recently reunited with Sakamoto as HASYMO – a combination of Human Audio Sponge and Yellow Magic Orchestra.
-This collaboration produced a new single "Rescue" in 2007.
-Takahashi was still actively involved in music and its production, having released the solo album Life Anew on July 17, 2013, as well as anniversary and live albums.
-His latest work is Saravah, Saravah!
-(2018), a remastered reboot of his solo debut album which, along with re-recorded vocals, features appearances by Sakamoto, Hosono and other musicians.
+Sketch Show released two albums, one of which, Loophole, was released in the UK.
+Both Takahashi and Hosono reunited with Sakamoto as HASYMO – a combination of Human Audio Sponge and Yellow Magic Orchestra.
+This collaboration produced a single, "Rescue", in 2007.
+Takahashi released the solo album Life Anew on July 17, 2013, as well as anniversary and live albums.
+His later work included Saravah, Saravah!
+(2018), a remastered reboot of his solo debut album which, along with re-recorded vocals, featured appearances by Sakamoto, Hosono and other musicians.

 Personal life

 Takahashi was born in Tokyo, and began playing music from an early age.
-He was married to Kiyomi Takahashi.
+He was married to Emiko Takahashi (1980-1992) & Kiyomi Takahashi (1993-2023).

 Health and death

-Takahashi suffered from temporary headaches since the beginning of summer 2020.
-While Takahashi initially thought that this was a temporary migraine, he finally subjected himself to an MRI scan.
-It was discovered that the headache was the result of a brain tumor.
+Takahashi suffered from headaches from the beginning of summer 2020.
+While Takahashi initially thought that these were migraines, he finally underwent an MRI scan.
+It was discovered that the headaches were the result of a brain tumor.
 On August 13, 2020, Takahashi underwent surgery to remove the tumor; he announced that there were no after effects and that he would devote himself to treatment.
 On October 20, 2020, Takahashi announced through his social media that he had completed his course of treatment following the surgery.

 On January 11, 2023, Takahashi died in Karuizawa, Nagano, from aspiration pneumonia, a complication of the brain tumor.
 He was 70.